 Travelers, backpackers, trekkers, climbers, nature and history lovers, devotees – Hampi has something in store for everyone.
 Hampi has earned a place in my top 10-tourist destination in India that I will be publishing very soon.

-Go have ‘Your’ time.
+Go, and have some ‘You’ time.
 Hampi is eagerly waiting for you, my dear friend!